 To be perfectly honest, there’s not really a whole lot to do on Don Det other than relax.

-You can rent a bicycle for 10,000 LAK (€1) and cycle around the island, or to the water falls on Don Khone, but if you do just bear in mind; The Island is rough and ready, quite rural so in rainy season expect mucky trails and flooding.
+You can rent a bicycle for 10,000 LAK (€1) and cycle around the island, or to the waterfalls on Don Khone, but if you do just bear in mind that the Island is rough and ready, quite rural so in the rainy season expect mucky trails and flooding.

 You can (and we did) hike around the whole Island in about 2 hours, but we suggest you make a day of it and get lost in local life here, it really is quite beautiful.